 b.
 CA and the Levels of War.
 Conceptually, CA consists of nationalstrategic, theater-strategic, operational, and tactical-level assessments.
-Typically, the JS provides national strategic CAs to national decision makers.
-Theater-strategic and operational-level assessments use MOEs and MOPs to assess progress toward accomplishing targeting objectives and targeting tasks.
+Typically, the JS provides national strategic CAs to national decision-makers.
 Use these assessments with other factors to evaluate theater campaign progress.
 Tactical-level assessments help shape ongoing, daily targeting operations and inform the JFC's decision-making processes.

-(1) At the national-strategic level, CAs provide the President, Secretary of Defense, CJCS, and CCMDs with the status of efforts to fulfill national strategy and national military objectives and guidance.
+(1) At the national-strategic level, CAs provide the President, Secretary of Defense, CJCS, and CCDRs with the status of efforts to fulfill national strategy and national military objectives and guidance.
 These CAs vary, depending on requirements and audiences.
 In some cases, tactical-level CA products may be required, while in other cases, tailored strategic products may be needed.

 (2) Theater-strategic and operational-level CAs use theater-strategic and operational-level targeting MOEs and MOPs to determine progress toward accomplishing the JFC's targeting objectives and targeting tasks.
 These types of CAs may also vary in style and content from CONOPS-tailored tactical-level CA products.
-Typically, the joint force depends the most on CAs because the reports answer the question: "Were the JFC's operational objectives met as a result of the forces employed against the selected targets?"
-CAs informs the planning and execution of ongoing operations and the JFC's decision-making process.
+Typically, the joint force relies mostly on CAs because the reports answer the question "were the JFC's operational objectives met as a result of the forces employed against the selected targets?"
+CAs inform the planning and execution of ongoing operations and the JFC's decision-making process.

 The JFC's Red Team should participate in assessments to provide an independent assessment of the likely effects of physical and functional damage on the adversary's perceptions.
-The Red Team's assessment of the enemy's behavior.
+The Red Team's assessment of the adversary's mindset may shape operational objectives designed to change the enemy's behavior.

 (3) Battle Damage Assessment.
-A component of CA, BDA is as the estimate of damage composed of the physical damage assessment (PDA) and functional damage assessment (FDA), as well as target system assessment, resulting from the application of lethal or nonlethal military force.
+A component of CA, BDA is the estimate of damage composed of the physical damage assessment (PDA) and functional damage assessment (FDA), as well as target system assessment, resulting from the application of lethal or nonlethal military force.
 BDA is composed of Phase 1 BDA (Physical Damage/Change Assessment), Phase 2 BDA (Functional Damage/Change Assessment), and Phase 3 BDA (TSDA).
 Phase 1 and 2 BDA can be done concurrently in one BDA product.
-BDA is primarily a J2 responsibility with inputs from the J3 and JFE.
+BDA is primarily a J-2 responsibility with inputs from the J-3 and JFE.
 Enclosure C details BDA.

-(a) Phase 1 BDA, Physical Damage and Change Assessment
+(a) Phase 1 BDA: Physical Damage and Change Assessment

 1. In Phase 1 BDA, provide a quantitative assessment of physical damage (i.e., percentage damaged) to a target element resulting from the application of fires.
-Base this assessment on observed, interpreted, or estimated damage resulting from the coupling of capability effects to target vulnerabilities.
+Base this assessment on observed, interpreted, or estimated damage or delay resulting from the coupling of capability effects to target vulnerabilities.
 Lethal and non-lethal capabilities may cause physical damage.
 Effects resulting in physical damage are usually immediate and easily recognizable.

 2. The change assessment measures change to the target resulting from fires that do not create physical damage.
-Change relates to a condition, behavior, or degree of freedom resulting from an action, set of actions, or another effect.
+The change relates to a condition, behavior, or degree of freedom resulting from an action, set of actions, or another effect.
 The capabilities that drive change assessments may not result in immediate or easily recognizable effects.
-Include the level of confidence for the physical and change assessments in the BDA.
+Include the level of confidence for the physical and change assessments in the BDA

-(b) Phase 2 BDA, Functional Damage and Change Assessment
+(b) Phase 2 BDA: Functional Damage and Change Assessment

-1. In Phase 2 BDA, assess the effect of military force to degrade or destroy the capability of the target to function.
+1. In Phase 2 BDA, assess the effect of military actions against specific targets.
 Include the level of success in achieving operational objectives established against the target.
 Base this assessment on all-source information and include an estimation of the time required for recuperation or replacement of the target function.